 On 10 December 2018, the U.S. Memorial for Pukeahu was unveiled in the presence of the Minister of Defence Ron Mark, HE US Ambassador to New Zealand Scott Brown and guest of honour Randall G. Schriver, Assistant Secretary of Defense for Asian and Pacific Security Affairs.
+Michael Conley, Chief of Staff, American Battle Monuments Commission was the Master of Ceremonies.

 United States Ambassador HE Scott Brown said the bedrock foundation of the U.S. and New Zealand relationship was forged during World War II when more than 150,000 American service personnel came to New Zealand.
 “This memorial honours our shared history, the values we share, and our ongoing commitment to making our world a better place.
 It provides an important place for Americans and Kiwis to visit and reflect for many generations to come".